mikadosham/diffread/README.md

 # DiffRead

-**DiffRead** is a simple, minimalistic diff checker app built with React.
+**DiffRead** is a simple, minimalistic diff reader app built with React.
 It allows users to input diff code, view the changes in an easy-to-read format, and follow along with added or removed lines of code.

 ## Features